 For customer service, AI is being used to improve the agent experience, deliver faster case resolutions, increase customer satisfaction, lower cost to serve and scale customer support operations.
 AI is adding value to most other contact center technologies.
 It’s making call routing more efficient, case resolution more timely, chatbots more conversant, customer sentiment more detectable and analytics more predictive.
 AI is identifying customers at risk of churn and recommending retention levers to keep them.

 The use cases and benefits are plentiful and will be increasingly realized in the year ahead.
+AI is now the top driver of CRM ROI.

 If you are not taking advantage of AI in your CRM system, you are missing a significant opportunity to aid user efficiency and effectiveness.